-When she was just 13, now 17-year-old Tahua Tura of Bangladesh started expanding her theater troupe to include street children, including Dalit children living in closed-off communities once referred to as “untouchable”.
+When she was just 13, Tahua Tura of Bangladesh started expanding her theater troupe to include street children, primarily living in closed-off communities once referred to as “untouchables”.
 Her early experiences accompanying her aunt, Ashoka Fellow Safura Begum, to poor communities and interacting with the children had helped her see that, like her, they enjoyed creative arts but simply didn’t have access to them.
 She also saw that without such access, many were more vulnerable to violence and drug use on the streets.
 By age 14, Tura had set up an organization to build self-esteem and mitigate risk among marginalized children in Bangladesh that made national headlines.
-Last month, after being recognized as a Youth Venturer by Ashoka, Tura sat down with Ashoka staff to share what factors contributed most to her early changemaking experience.
+Now 17 years old, after being recognized as a Youth Venturer by Ashoka, Tura sat down with Ashoka staff to share what factors contributed most to her early changemaking experience.

 Ashoka: Tura, you used to go around with your aunt to visit communities she was working in and started spending time with the kids there.
 Can you tell us more about that?

 Tura: My aunt runs an NGO.
-Because of her work I once visited the Harijan community in Bangladesh.
+Because of her work, I once visited the Harijan community in Bangladesh.
 [Note: Harijan is a term popularized by Mahatma Gandhi for referring to Dalits.]
 I was ten years old at the time.
 I used to notice that the children there are extremely shy in nature.
-According to family traditions, their understanding and experience of life was limited to just three things; work, food and drugs.
+According to family traditions, their understanding and experience of life were limited to just three things; work, food, and drugs.
 Most of their parents were sweepers or taking part in various odd jobs.
 This is when my interest to work with children was sparked.

 Ashoka: How did that early experience help you think through the theater program you began a few years later involving street kids?